GRV96/syspathmodif/README.md

 ### Imports and `sys.modules`

 Dictionary `sys.modules` maps module and package names (`str`) to the corresponding module or package.
-When a module or package is imported for the first time, it is added to `sys.modules`.
-Since the import system looks for the requested modules and packages in `sys.modules` first, it avoids loading them more than once.
-Moreover, the modules and packages in `sys.modules` can be imported everywhere with no modifications to `sys.path`.
+The import system uses it as a cache; any module or package imported for the first time is stored in it.
+Since the import system looks for the requested modules and packages in `sys.modules` first, the modules and packages in `sys.modules` can be imported everywhere with no modifications to `sys.path`.

 Knowing this, you can use function `sm_contains` to determine if a module or package is already importable.
 If `sm_contains` returns `True`, modifiying